 'Heme' iron (from meat) is 10 times more absorbable than most other forms of iron.

-There is some controversy about whether iron supplementation is really needed or effective, except for women such as diabetics or those with anaemia, whose iron deficiency is a real threat.
+There is some controversy about whether iron supplementation is really needed or effective, except for women such as diabetics or those with anemia, whose iron deficiency is a real threat.
 [Lao TT, Tami KF.
-Diabetes Care 1997;20(9): 1368-9] Iron supplementation for anemia often fails because women don't take iron long enough, say researchers at the University of California, Berkeley.
+Diabetes Care 1997;20(9): pp.1368-9] Iron supplementation for anemia often fails because women don't take iron long enough, say researchers at the University of California, Berkeley.
 They suggest beginning iron supplementation before conception and continuing until breastfeeding is finished.
 [Viteri FE.
 Nutr Rev 1997;55(6): pp.195-9]

 Your body is a highly complex, interconnected system.
 Instead of guessing at what might be wrong, let us help you discover what is really going on inside your body based on the many clues it is giving.

 Our multiple symptom checker provides in-depth health analysis by The Analyst™ with full explanations, recommendations and (optionally) doctors available for case review and answering your specific questions.